 \section{Introduction}

-In the context of statistical mechanics and condensed matter, it is well known that the presence of long-range (LR) interactions, such as slow-decaying couplings with power-law behavior at large distances, can give rise to a plenty of new physical phenomena for equilibrium and non-equilibrium properties both for classical \cite{campa2014physics} and quantum \cite{defenu2021longrange} systems.
-These properties have recently sparkled a new wave of interest, due the possibility of experimental realizations in atomic, molecular and optical (AMO) systems \cite{haffner2008quantum,lahaye2009physics,saffman2010quantum, ritsch2013cold,bernien2017quantum,monroe2021programmable,defenu2021longrange,mivehvar2021cavity}.
+In the context of statistical mechanics and condensed matter, it is well known that the presence of long-range (LR) interactions, such as slow-decaying couplings with power-law behavior at large distances, gives rise to plenty of new physical phenomena in the equilibrium and non-equilibrium properties of both classical\,\cite{campa2014physics} and quantum\,\cite{defenu2021longrange} systems.
+These properties have recently sparkled a new wave of interest, due to the possibility of experimental realizations in atomic, molecular and optical (AMO) systems\,\cite{haffner2008quantum,lahaye2009physics,saffman2010quantum, ritsch2013cold,bernien2017quantum,monroe2021programmable,defenu2021longrange,mivehvar2021cavity}.

-If the decay of the interaction is slow enough, LR effects may influence the universal critical properties or even induce a spontaneous symmetry breaking (SSB) in a low-dimensional system, since the celebrated Hohenberg-Mermin-Wagner theorem does not hold in presence of LR couplings, as discussed since the seminal papers \cite{Dyson1969,Thouless1969,Kosterlitz76}.
+If the decay of the interaction is slow enough, LR effects influence the universal critical properties and even induce a spontaneous symmetry breaking (SSB) in a low-dimensional system, since the celebrated Hohenberg-Mermin-Wagner theorem does not hold in presence of LR couplings, as discussed since the classic papers\,\cite{Dyson1969,Thouless1969,Kosterlitz76}.